Man arrested, accused of trying to shoot pastor during sermon at Pennsylvania church

 Detectives from the Allegheny County Police Department's homicide unit were called and are now handling the investigation.

-The victim inside the home has not yet been identified and it's unclear if Polite, who lives at the home, is responsible for the shooting.
+The victim inside the home has been identified as 56-year-old Derek Polite.

 A neighbor told KDKA they heard a gunshot earlier in the day, but weren't sure where it had come from.